zeinkap/yelp-camp/ReadMe.md

 * Changed filename from register.ejs to sign-up.ejs
 * Fixed some errors on adding campground route

+# Adding payment option using Stripe API

 # To Do
 * Add forgot password link for user
 * Add notifications for new comments
 * for user reviews: Add star rating with date of when review posted.
 Add useful button with bulb icon and flag inappropriate button.
 Show avatar next to username.
 * User can upload multiple photos of campground rather than just one
+* Add appropriate tab titles for each page

+# BUGS!!!
+* deleteCampground method is not working shows error "TypeError: Assignment to constant variable."